 Step 2: At the Preferences interface, click on the Advanced tab.

-Step 3: Check the box next to Show Develop menu in menu bar at the bottom of the window.
+Step 3: Check the box next to Show Develop menu in the menu bar at the bottom of the window.
 Then, a new Develop menu option will show the right of the Bookmarks menu options immediately.

 Cleaning cookies and cache data for particular sites